vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-07-01-english-workshop.md

 ---
-title: "How to self-study English"
+title: "How to learn English in an effective manner"
-collection: teaching
-type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
-venue: "Online Platform"
 date: 2023-07-01
-location: "Ho Chi Minh City, Vietnam"
+permalink: /posts/2023/07/phd-application/
+tags:
+  - English Learning
 ---

 Here is my proposed syllabus for self-studying English in a structured and effective manner.
 Please note that: